 Fondly known by his colleagues as the "Weird Beard on the Wireless", Tony can be heard every day from 10.30am.

 When he's not on the radio Tony likes walking, playing bowls, watching cricket, taking part in pub quizzes and doing sudoku and crossword puzzles.

 Another veteran broadcaster with a story to tell, Worcestershire-based John's first radio involvement came with the highly popular radio ship "Radio London" in 1967, where he was initially hired to co-host discos at a Spanish resort as part of a "Holidays with djs" promotion.
 Here he worked alongside the ship's top djs including Tony Blackburn and Ed Stewart.
 Government legislation subsequently forced the closure of the station, and John pursued a career managing and owning a chain of nightclubs, before returning to his first love - radio - during the last decade.

 John now spends much of the year in Spain, where he has worked on the English speaking italk.
-John joined the Steam Team 10 years ago, and his regular mid-evening slot has become one of the station's most popular, due to his dry sense of humour!
-He also manages editorial output and doubles as one of the station's "roving reporters".
+John's regular mid-evening slot has become one of the station's most popular, due to his dry sense of humour!
+He also contributes to editorial output with a special brief reporting on the NTET.